My Work

 Website

-I am the director of the Three Taverns Astrophysics Lecture Series.
-Our monthly series, which we premiered in October 2023, consists of a Georgia State University graduate student or faculty guest speaker, followed by stargazing sessions with a 6-inch Celestron NexStar 8SE Go-To Telescope.
+I am the program manager of the Atlanta chapter of Astronomy on Tap.
+Our monthly series, which we premiered in October 2023, consists of a Georgia State University graduate student, faculty, or research scientist guest speaker, followed by stargazing sessions with an 8-inch Celestron NexStar Go-To Telescope.
 Each talk is geared for a general audience, and topics have ranged from small stars, the Milky Way galaxy, the expansion rate of the Universe, supermassive black holes, and active astrophysics research conducted at GSU.
 Click on the image above for more info on this month's event!

 sq-sample26